jon-schlandt/book-worm/README.md

 ##### Andrew

 ##### Jon
-Learning Goals:
 - Learning TypeScript and successfully building a React application using it was by far my biggest goal.
 Secondarily, I'd hoped to gain a better understanding of how I learn when looking into a new technology without the structure of guided lectures.

-Challenges:
-- Although TypeScript is essentially JavaScript with an extra bit of syntax, implementing it correctly can be a tedious task.
-When following a strict TypeScript configuration, errors are consistent and their messages can be difficult to understand when seeing them for the first time.

-Wins:
-- Getting through the challenges of TypeScript and building an application that uses it efficiently and accurately (with no shortcuts) is a huge accomplishment.
+Although TypeScript is essentially JavaScript with an extra bit of syntax, implementing it correctly can be a tedious task.
+Getting through the challenges of TypeScript and building an application that uses it efficiently and accurately (with no shortcuts) is a huge accomplishment.
 Also, understanding the benefits of TypeScript and having the capacity to explain why a dev team would use it.

 ## Future Iterations
 After reaching the minimum viable product we established for this project, we attempted to extend the capabilities of BookWorm by adding a feature for displaying additional details for a given book.
 A 'Details' button was added to each book and once clicked a separate page with more information about the associated book would render.
 Although we made a lot of progress on this feature, we feel what we currently have is not complete enough for production - the work we did can be found on this [branch](https://github.com/jon-schlandt/book-worm/tree/feature/details).